 \subsection{Data Set Evaluation}

 DeepEdgeIDS and AutoDRL-IDS were evaluated using the Bot-IoT dataset~\cite{koroniotis2019botiot}, a benchmark explicitly designed for IoT networks.
-Bot-IoT simulates realistic IoT traffic over TCP, UDP, and MQTT protocols under both benign and attack conditions, encompassing DDoS, DoS, reconnaissance, and data exfiltration scenarios.
-Each record includes flow-level, temporal, and protocol-specific features representing bidirectional IoT communications.
+Bot-IoT simulates realistic IoT traffic over TCP, UDP, and MQTT under both benign and attack conditions, including DDoS, DoS, reconnaissance, and data exfiltration.
+Each record includes flow-level, temporal, and protocol-specific features that represent bidirectional IoT communication.
 To ensure suitability for lightweight edge gateways, a reduced feature subset was selected based on variance analysis, mutual information, and correlation filtering.
 Eight high-impact attributes were retained, preserving over 95\% of predictive information while minimizing computational and memory overhead.
 This refined subset was consistently applied in both offline training and on-device evaluation.